intersystems-community/Convergent-Analytics/README.md

 [![Agent-IRIS](https://www.datasciencecentral.com/wp-content/uploads/2022/02/EN-220201-Agent-IRIS-In-Platform-Agent-Based-Simulation-of-a-Connected-Factory-Cluster-banner.jpg)](https://www.datasciencecentral.com/agent-iris)

-* In-Platform Agent-Based Simulation of a Connected Factory Cluster
+*In-Platform Agent-Based Simulation of a Connected Factory Cluster

-1. Purpose
 In this paper we prototype and explore how multiple agent-based models of robotic factories connected to other robotic factories (represented by their respective models) can be orchestrated using an all-purpose data platform – thereby simulating descriptive and predictive properties of a group of factories (a factory cluster).
 For the underlying prototype, NetLogo suite was used to do factory agent-based simulation (re-using “Robotic Factory” model [1]) while InterSystems IRIS data platform was used for NetLogo orchestration and factory/cluster end-to-end simulation.

 ## Webinars